“You should sit in nature for 20 minutes a day, unless you’re busy—then you should sit for an hour.”—old zen saying

 Scientists in Oslo, Norway introduced plants into various indoor spaces and discovered the following:

 We understand that traditional planting isn’t always practical.
 That’s where PlantBox comes in: The cleverly simple, eco-friendly vertical garden that reconnects people with nature.
 Made from 100% recycled materials and designed to be stacked and clipped in rows to best fit your home, PlantBox is ideal for balconies, roof gardens, courtyards, conservatories and is even suitable indoors.
-PlantBox makes caring for plants carefree—go weeks between watering, know when to top up and exactly how much. £1 from every PlantBox goes to the PlantBox Trust, a charity which provides access to nature where it is needed.
+PlantBox makes caring for plants carefree—go weeks between watering, know when to top up and exactly how much.
+1% of PlantBox sales is pledged to 1% For The Planet, a global organisation that supports non-profits who are tackling our most pressing environmental issues.
 Join the growing revolution for a greener future!
 Find out more.